smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 The second credential parameter is `password`, which is mandatory.
 For security reasons it is highly recommended to set both, username and password.

+Another optional and advanced configuration parameter is `soapTimeout`.
+It only needs to be changed from the default value of `5` seconds when the remote device is unexpectedly slow and does not respond within that time.

 ### `fritzbox`

 The `fritzbox` devices can give additional informations in dedicated channels, controlled